The Pekingese Pomeranian mix is a cross between the purebred Pekingese and purebred Pomeranian.

 This means they haven’t been refined over generations, but are the direct result of two different dogs.

-While the puppies of purebred dogs will have predictable traits in terms of appearance, size, and temperament, the offspring of two different breeds is far more variable.
+Puppies of purebred dogs will have predictable traits in terms of appearance, size, and temperament.
+However, the offspring of two different breeds is far more variable.

 Despite this unpredictability, many believe this practice produces healthier puppies because of a much larger gene pool.